RamiFourati03/TSYP12-CS-YP-Challenge/README.md

 ### 2. Network Security Layer
 - Integration with pfSense for network monitoring
-- SURICATA for enhanced XAI capabilities
+- XAI for enhanced Suricata capabilities
 - Advanced Web Application Firewall (WAF) for application security
 - LimaCharlie EDR for endpoint detection and response
 - Real-time traffic analysis and filtering